tweag/monad-bayes/docs/source/index.rst

 Welcome to monad-bayes's documentation!
 =======================================

 Monad-bayes is a library for doing probabilistic programming in Haskell, using probability monads.
-The emphasis is on composition of inference algorithms implemented in terms of monad transformers.
+The emphasis is on specifying advanced inference algorithms in a compositional (and therefore succinct) way.

-This documentation is for:

-* **users**: to understand how to write probabilistic programs and run inference methods
-* **developers**: to understand how the inference methods work and how to extend them
+This documentation is for **users** to understand how to write probabilistic programs and run inference methods and **developers** to understand how the inference methods work and how to extend them

 .. toctree::
    probprog
    usage
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Contents: